 What are the three train times you can take and still make it to work?
 What roads are a traffic disaster in the mornings?
 Are there other subway lines you can ride if your regular one is out of service?
 Some transportation mishaps are inevitable so I’ve found it best to plan for the worst.
-It sounds pessimistic but, in the end, it’s better to be calm and early to work than late and annoyed that no one in your town knows how to drive in the rain even though rain is a very common type of weather and you’d think people would be able to go faster than 20 miles per hour when it’s literally just a light drizzle.
+It sounds pessimistic but in the end it’s better to be calm and early to work than late and annoyed that no one in your town knows how to drive in the rain even though rain is very common weather pattern and you’d think people would be able to go faster than 20 miles per hour when it’s literally just a light drizzle.
 But I digress…

 7. Choose your morning hobby.

 Whether it’s reading a book, skimming news articles, or listening to music, figure out what gets you in the most productive headspace.
 Your morning commute is “you time” once a day that no one can take away from you.
 Listen to an interesting podcast or read a few movie reviews on your phone – anything that will get your brain moving, keep you calm, and maybe even provide a topic or two to discuss with your coworkers when you get to the office.

 Again, feeling in-control of the morning can help night owls feel better in the early hours of the day.
 Have a general routine when you finally get to the office so your body will naturally fall into a productive rhythm.
 Maybe let your computer boot up while you drop off your lunch in the kitchen, or start making a second cup of tea to drink while you read through your morning emails – something simple that you can consistently do when you arrive at work to ease you into the day.